Setup

 Now, you have a very lightweight editor, it's more like a core.
 There is a lot of plugged modules like action scripts, panel, etc. but you need another type of module too for work with you editor.
 This type is Mode, you can find more about modes here, but for now let's get your modes from official mode library!

-Download Modes or Standard Package
+Download Modes or Mode Kits

-Then, you have a .zip
+Then, you have one (or more) .zip

 Open A File